j4cobgarby/big-boy-computer/README.md

 Current features:
  - Fetch-decode-execute cycle
- - 32-bit architecture (256 CPU instructions)
+ - 32-bit architecture (256 CPU instructions, not all implemented)
+ - A 16x16 pixels "monitor" with a 12-bit colour depth

 # Building